-Angelina Jolie & Brad Pitt’s Split May Have Been Influenced By Her Latest Film, According To Her New Interview
+Angelina Jolie & Brad Pitt’s Split May Be Explained, In Part, By Her Latest Film

 Throughout her highly-publicized split, the First They Killed My Father director has been nothing if not consistent, filing a divorce "for the health of the family," according to her lawyer.
 But, in her New York Times interview, Angelina Jolie implies her split with Brad Pitt wasn't just about the health of their children, but may have also been about a change in her understanding of what family truly means.
 Though she danced around a firm explanation, when talking about her kids, she stated, "They really help me so much.
 We’re really such a unit.
 They’re the best friends I’ve ever had.
 Nobody in my life has ever stood by me more."
 As Cara Buckley, the interviewer for the piece, remarked, you can read a possible allusion to ("or indictment of") Pitt in the final line.